 "We better be careful what we say, this kid is quiet, but she can still get us in trouble."

-"She probably does not even care what we say; her eyes are freaky as hell too."
-The brunette woman said and the red haired woman opened her purse as Lilliana watched; they left the parking lot, and drove toward the freeway paper streamers on a parked car along the street the only indication of the numerous Halloween pranks that had taken place the night before.
+"She probably does not even care what we say, her eyes are freaky as hell too."
+The brunette woman said and the red haired woman opened her purse as Lilliana watched, they left the parking lot and drove toward the freeway.
+Paper streamers on a parked car along the street the only indication of the numerous Halloween pranks that had taken place the night before, her eyes taking in them as they passed.
 Fading paper pumpkins blew across the street, and would soon be collected and thrown carelessly away.
 Cast aside just like the pale, dark haired child in the back of the car that headed toward Seattle and an unsure future in a system that just worked to spit out the children that came into their care like throwaway commodities.

 A life that would one day be less than ordinary.